vgupta123/sumpubmed/README.md

 shorter_abstract: final short summary of the text
 abstract: long summary of the text (background, results, conclusions)
 line_text: text with a single sentence in a line
-text: contain the PubMed text in the raw form
+text: contain the PubMed text in the raw form human_annotation.tsv : human annotation of random 50 examples
 ```

 ### Recomended Citation